 During the last year, the OTW Finance team has continued its work of ensuring that the organization’s bills are paid, tax returns filed, and standard accounting procedures met.
-Preparation for the 2020 audit of financial statements is currently ongoing!
+The team also revamped the accounting Chart of Accounts to better reflect the OTW’s financial activity.
+Preparation for the 2021 audit of financial statements is currently ongoing!

 Archive of Our Own (AO3)

-- This year’s projected AO3 expenses also contain US$115,000.00 in contractor costs to finish up work on moving AO3 collection searching to Elasticsearch, to upgrade the Archive to Rails 6.1, and to do an external audit of the AO3 site to find any security issues that need to be fixed.
+- This year’s projected AO3 expenses also contain US$15,000.00 in contractor costs to do an external audit of the AO3 site to find any security issues that may need to be fixed.

 - Open Doors’ expenses consist of hosting, backup, and domain costs for imported fanwork archives (access all program expenses).